Admissions Criteria – Foundation 1 (F1 – Nursery)

 Please click on Children - Class Pages - Foundation Stage to see a tour of our Foundation Unit.

 Children will be admitted to full-time school (F2) at the beginning of the Autumn term in the school year in which they turn 5.

 All admissions to F2 are the responsibility of Nottinghamshire County Council.
 Please click on the links below for the most up to date information as admissions criteria can change from year to year:

-In the event of oversubscription, the following criteria will be applied, in priority order, to determine which applications will be granted.
+Our Published Admissions Number (PAN) is currently 60 for all year groups - F2 to Year 6 - but in the event of oversubscription, the following criteria will be applied, in priority order, to determine which applications will be granted.
 This happens once places have first been allocated to pupils who have a statement of special educational needs or Education Health Care Plan, which names Forest Town Primary School.